Punvireakroth/Web-Development-Progress/More_CSS/README.md

 **letter-spacing:** How much space between each letter

 **text-align**: How we wanna display the text ( left center or right or justify)

+## Web Fonts

+We can include font from outside system like Google Fonts and Adobe Fonts, host fonts that you can link to from your HTML document with a provided `<link>` element.